By Habeene Habeenzu Pr. Eng (ECSA)

 - The employer;

 - The ICE.

-The trainee has a lot of support to successfully complete their IPD from the employer through the SCE and also from the ICE.
-None the less the trainee is expected to be proactive and take the initiative in gaining the right experience.
+Trainees have a lot of support to successfully complete their IPD from the employer through the SCE and also from the ICE.
+None the less, the trainee is expected to be proactive and take the initiative in gaining the right experience.

 The trainee records their learning and experience against the set attributes i.e. training objectives, online.
 The SCE has access to this online record and validates it.
 The trainee further prepares quarterly reports for their training which form the basis for the quarterly meetings with their SCE.
 These reports cover the activities and what has been done during the period, the attributes that have been achieved and to what level the attributes have been achieved (The SCE may require the trainee to produce additional reports).

 The level of achievement for a particular attribute is generally in three levels: